 Minimize Your Risk of Becoming a Victim

-You can minimize your risk of become a victim by managing your personal information wisely.
+You can minimize your risk of becoming a victim by managing your personal information wisely.
 You are careful about locking up your home and your car to prevent theft, but an identity thief can steal from you without ever setting foot in your home.
 Practice the following tips to help protect you and your family.

 - Don't give your personal information over the phone in an unsolicited call.
 Be cautious.
 Ask the caller to send you information in writing.

 - Shred important documents before discarding.
 Identity thieves will go through your trash and retrieve copies of your checks, credit card and bank statements, mail, and other personal records.

 - Do not carry your Social Security card, birth certificate, or passport.